rlogiacco/BatterySense/README.md

 ```

 ### 9V Alkaline on 5V MCU
 Another classic example might be a single 9V Alkaline battery (9V - 6V) powering a `5V MCU`.
-In this case you'll need to use a voltage divider with a ratio no less than `1.8` and, for sake of simplicity, we'll go for a nice round `2` ratio.
+In this case, you'll need to use a voltage divider with a ratio no less than `1.8` and, for sake of simplicity, we'll go for a nice round `2` ratio.
 Using a nice `10kΩ` both for R1 and R2 we'll be able to measure batteries with a maximum voltage of `10V` consuming only 0.45mA.
 The trick here is to determine when our battery should be considered empty: a 9V Alkaline, being a non-rechargeable one, can potentially go down to 0V, but it's hard our board can still be alive when this occurs.
 Assuming we are using a linear regulator to step down the battery voltage to power our board we'll have to account for the regulator voltage drop: assuming it's a `1.2V` drop, we might safely consider our battery empty when it reaches `6.2V` (5V + 1.2V), leading to the following code:

 ```cpp
 Battery batt = Battery(6200, 9000, SENSE_PIN); // also specify an activationPin for on-demand configurations